Girgetto/personal-blog/content/blog/uncomunicative-name/index.md

 ```

 > Avoid Mental Mapping

-> Explicit is better than implicit.
+Explicit is better than implicit, for example don't use just letters when your are iterating a an array

 bad ❌: